freedomofpress/securedrop-docs/docs/development/translations.rst

 strings are merged into the project.
 Translations are then finalized during the release process.

-Both processes are coordinated in collaboration with `Localization Lab
-<https://www.localizationlab.org/>`_.
-You can watch for the announcements
+Both processes are coordinated in collaboration with `Localization Lab`_.
+You can watch for the announcements published in :ref:`multiple locations
-published in :ref:`multiple locations <getting_help_translations>`.
+<getting_help_translations>`.

 How-to Guides